Twitch Earnings | When do I need to pay tax?

 Subscription Revenue

-Twitch Affiliate and Partners can earn a portion of money that is paid to subscribe to their channel.
-There are currently 3-tiers, with Affiliates generally receiving 50% of the fees, and Partners often earning more.
+Twitch Affiliate and Partners can earn a portion of the money paid by users to subscribe to their channel.
+There are currently three tiers, with Affiliates generally receiving 50% of the fees, and Partners often earning more.
 In this model, the income figure reported will be the percentage which you receive.

 Ad Revenue